-Technology has made wedding planning even easier with online apps, tools and websites.
-But, it’s not just limited to the planning stage.
+Technology has made wedding planning even easier with mobile apps, tools and websites.
+But, wedding tech is not just limited to the planning stage.
 Many couples are using technology to share their wedding moments as they happen with their guests and the online world.
 Devices like iPads, smart phones and digital cameras are also adding an interactive touch.
-We’ve compiled 10 of the neatest ways to add technology to your wedding:
+We’ve compiled eight of the neatest ways to add technology to your wedding:

 1. Stream your wedding live

-Skype is a great way to connect with people across the world for cheap.
-If a loved one can’t make it to the wedding, video call them or have them watch the proceedings online.
-Many destination-wedding venues also have streaming video capabilities, so you can broadcast your wedding online.
+Skype is a great way to connect with people around the world on the cheap.
+If a loved one can’t make it to the wedding, video call them or have them watch the proceedings online via live stream.
+Many destination wedding venues now have video-streaming capability, so you can easily broadcast your wedding.

 2. Planning apps and websites

-Forget excel spreadsheets.
+Forget Excel spreadsheets.
 There are hundreds of apps out there for download that will let you organize, plan and gather inspiration.
-From budget tools to music playlist creators to seating charts, you can keep all of your wedding info at your fingertips.
-One of our favourite online inspiration sites, pinterest.com, lets you “pin” ideas and add them to themed “boards.”
+From budgeting tools to music playlist creators to seating charts, you can keep all of your wedding info at your fingertips.

 3. QR code invitations

-Instead of waiting weeks for an R.S.V.P, let your guests respond instantly with a QR code invitation.
-QR codes–short for “quick response”–are barcodes that store data and can be read by cell phones.
-Having one on your invitation can instantly direct guests to your wedding website, maps, directions and even add the date to their calendar.
+Instead of waiting weeks for an RSVP, let your guests respond instantly with a QR code invitation.
+QR codes – short for “quick response”– are barcodes that store data that can be read by smartphones.
+Having one on your invitation can instantly direct guests to your wedding website, maps, directions and even add the date to their calendars.
 Add a QR code to table number cards and let guests browse online photo albums or videos.

 4. Posting your wedding in real time

-Instead of turning off their phones during the proceedings, many couples are choosing to keep them on and sometimes use them during the wedding.
-Some couples have even changed their facebook statuses right at the altar.
-Others update throughout the day with Twitter or let guests update using a wedding day “hashtag.”
-A new trend in weddings is designating someone a “tweet of honour” who can post in real time throughout the day.
+Instead of turning off their phones during the proceedings, many couples are choosing to keep them on and sometimes use them during the wedding for in-the-moment selfies and live-tweeting of vows (seriously)!
+Some couples have even changed their Facebook statuses right at the altar.
+Wedding hashtags guests can use for Instagram and Twitter have become a mainstay at many modern weddings but some couples are also opting to designate one guest a “tweet of honour” — this person is responsible for posting real-time updates throughout the day.

 5. Using iPads

-In Denver, Colorado, a bridesmaid couldn’t make it to her best friend’s wedding, so a groomsmen “carried” her down the aisle via an iPad.
-She got to be a part of the ceremony and even mingle with guests 1,600 miles away.
-Consider having a “social media” station set up with multiple devices, so guests can update and connect online or use an iPad to display photos or videos at your guest book table.
-One couple used iPads at the altar to read off their wedding vows.
+In Denver, Colorado, a bridesmaid couldn’t make it to her best friend’s wedding, so a groomsman “carried” her down the aisle via an iPad.
+She got to be a part of the ceremony and even mingle with guests from 1,600 miles away.
+Some couples also use iPads at the altar to read off their wedding vows.
+The new iPad mini is even small enough to fit into your wedding clutch!

 7. Digital guest books

 One digital service, Thrilled for You, lets you download a kiosk software program on your computer to let guests record personal wishes.
 You can also rent a video booth, similar to a photo booth, so guests can record personal messages.
-Some companies will even compile the raw videos into a montage DVD.
-Camerarenter.comsends you a box of digital cameras, then compiles all of the photos and videos onto a sharing website.
+Some companies will even compile the raw videos into a montage DVD on the spot.
+Camerarenter.com sends you a box of digital cameras, then compiles all of the photos and videos onto a sharing website.

 8. Digital frames

 Digital frames are a neat way to display photos at your guestbook table.
-Companies like 3D Wedding.org can can even create a digital 3D album of your wedding.
+Companies like 3D Wedding.org can can even create a digital 3D album of your wedding or engagement photos!